delabrov/JWSToolKit/docs/installation.rst

     conda install delabrov::jwstoolkit

-To update the package:
+To update the package or download a specfif version:

 .. code-block:: console

-    conda update jwstoolkit
+    conda install delabrov::jwstoolkit=1.0.4
-    conda update jwstoolkit=1.0.4       # to download a specific version

 In this situation, it is advisable to create a Python environment separate from the default system environment.
 To do this, enter the following command: